The bunny money meter is up to $65,000!

 - Kylie Collins, 29, Colorado - Runner has been top 10 here past two years so we know the course suits; improving and have feeling she's due for a break out run and recent second at San Juan Solstice may indicate that big things are to come; not without a shot.

 - Sarah Pizzo, 35, Colorado - Runner has been flying beneath the radar, though recent 4th at Speedgoat shows she fits here; another making her debut at 100 miles and that's a concern; still have a sneaky funny feeling about her; may surprise.

 - Jenn Shelton, 34, Colorado - Was once the Next Great Thing but then serious injuries put her on the shelf; shows no races in three years but we think that's a good thing, as she's focussed on this effort; ran 14:57 at Javalina 100 ten years ago so we know if fit she can be quick and we know she can climb; don't discount chances.

 - Ellie Spacek, 29, Colorado - Know nothing about her win at the Black Hills 100, but like she has experience at the distance, as runners usually improve at second try at Distance of Truth; recent efforts at Collegiate Peaks and Moab 50K suggest she's improving and anyway she's always in the mix; hey, she's only 29 and that means she has a huge upside; sure, would be a bit of a surprise but isn't that why we line them up and make them run the darn thing?

 Harvey Handicaps the Fifties

-- Shelby Johnson, 31, CO. - Perennial podium finisher and recent winner of Pikes Peak 50K should have no trouble with course, altitude or distance.
-The pick to battle top selection for the win.
+- Shelby Johnson, 32, California — Perennial podium finisher and past winner of Pikes Peak 50K was close second here last year and returns to make amends; should have no trouble with course, altitude or distance.
+The pick for the win.